Skip to content

 CLI Command Reference

-If you already know that your task is about apps, dashboards, datasets, pipelines, or permissions, this reference is usually faster than jumping through workflow pages repeatedly.
+If you already know that your task is about apps, dashboards, datasets, pipelines, or permissions, this reference is usually more direct than jumping through workflow pages repeatedly.

 How to use this reference